Boise Police Department, Patrol Division, Airport Unit.

 PERSONNEL & STAFFING:

-The Boise Police Department Airport Unit is staffed a minimum of 20 hours per day, by 8 full time officers, 5 full time TSA National Explosives Detection Canine Teams, 2 sergeants and a lieutenant.
+The Boise Police Department Airport Unit is staffed by 8 full time officers, 5 full time TSA National Explosives Detection Canine Teams, 2 sergeants and a lieutenant.
 During non-operational hours, calls for service are handled by night shift patrol officers.